Essential tremor is a progressive neurological disorder and the most common of the movement disorders.

 Medication is often prescribed to help restore the proper balance of chemicals in the body in people who have movement disorders.

-Cases that do not respond to medication may require surgery, often aimed at interrupting abnormal movements.
+Essential tremor cases that do not respond to medication may require surgery, often aimed at interrupting abnormal movements.
 Various available procedures may be used during surgery to optimize the benefit as different targets are tested.

 One procedure is pallidotomy, a computer-assisted neurosurgery, aimed at reducing tremor, rigidity and other symptoms by destroying the areas of the brain that caused these symptoms.